Alessandroblas/AZ900/README.md

 1. True or false: You need to purchase an Azure account before you can use any Azure resources.

-False
+- False
-**True**
+- **True**

-_You can use a free Azure account or a Microsoft Learn sandbox to create resources._
+_You can use a free Azure account or a Microsoft Learn sandbox to create resource_

 2. What is meant by cloud computing?

-**Delivery of computing services over the internet.**
+- **Delivery of computing services over the internet.**
-Setting up your own datacenter.
+-Setting up your own datacenter
-Using the internet
+-Using the internet

 _Cloud computing is the delivery of computing services over the internet, which is otherwise known as the cloud_

 3. What is not a reason to move to the cloud?

-Faster innovation
+- Faster innovation
-**A limited pool of services**
+- **A limited pool of services**
-Speech recognition and other cognitive services
+- Speech recognition and other cognitive services

 _The cloud offers a nearly limitless pool of raw compute, storage, and networking components to help you deliver innovative and novel user experiences quickly._